Mark-AImagineers/data_scrubbers/README.md

 The data is collected from a variety of sources, including news websites, business magazines, weather services, and legal databases.

 ## Architecture
 The project is built using Django for the backend and PostgreSQL for the database.
-The architecture is designed to support local deployment while being future-proofed for potential deployment on platforms like Heroku.
+The architecture is designed to support local deployment while being future-proofed for potential deployment on platforms like Heroku

 ## Deployment
 To deploy the project locally, follow these steps: